 HISTORIC BAR @ THE NEW SHERIDAN HOTEL, TELLURIDE, COLORADO

 Butch Cassidy robbed his first bank in Telluride, but you won’t feel short-changed by the mountain that gives Jackson Hole, Aspen and Whistler a run for their money.
-Ski down to the mining-outpost old town for craft beers at the New Sheridan Hotel’s Historic Bar, and then hang your salopettes at the cosy Dunton Town House, a mere five-minute stagger away.
-Refuel the next day at Bon Vivant, a palapa-style eatery at the top of the Polar Queen express lift serving heart-warmers such as braised lamb shoulder (pair it with the Chateau Macquin Bordeaux) or French onion soup with mustard croutons and brûléed Gruyere.
+Ski down to the mining-outpost old town for craft beers at the New Sheridan Hotel’s Historic Bar, then hang your salopettes at the cosy Dunton Town House, a mere five-minute stagger away.
+Refuel the next day at Bon Vivant, a palapa-style eatery at the top of the Polar Queen express lift, serving heart-warmers such as braised lamb shoulder (pair it with the Chateau Macquin Bordeaux) or French onion soup with mustard croutons and brûléed gruyère.

 THE LODGE BAR @ LE LODGE PARK, MEGÈVE, FRANCE

 Taking its cues from North American ski lodges, the Lodge Bar is a glamour puss dressed in furs, leopard print and antlers, against a backdrop of bleached wood, muted forest hues and log tables.
 Stake out one of the ache-relieving Chesterfields inside, or snuggle under a chunky fur blanket on one of the outside seats and get yourself in the mood with Champagne or frozen vodka shots.
 When it’s dinner time, the profusion of antlers begins to make sense: carnivores will delight at delicious slabs of perfectly cooked meat, including rib of Black Angus or Bavarian beef, fillet of Simmental beef, and choice cuts of lamb and veal.